A Shoelace for the Wedding

 The wedding day had just begun, but I could already see it falling apart in my mind.
 How could I have forgotten to buy a belt?

 “Quick, think,” I whispered to myself.
-There was no way to stop by my house on the way to the registry office because we were already running late.
+There was no way to stop by our home on the way to the registry office because we were already running late.
 Besides, I only own two black belts, which would stand out against the color of my suit.

 Glancing at my watch, I saw that we were supposed to arrive at the registry office at that very moment.
 We grabbed our things, said goodbye to Natalie quickly, and hurried to the car.